Manasantha Nuvve

 Manasantha Nuvve is a 2001 Indian Telugu-language romantic drama film directed by V. N. Aditya.
-This film stars Uday Kiran and Reema Sen in the lead roles.
-The film was written and produced by M. S. Raju and had music composed by R. P. Patnaik.
-The film released on 19 October 2001 and was a success like Uday Kiran's previous films Chitram (2000) and Nuvvu Nenu (2001).
-It was one of the biggest hits of 2001 in Telugu cinema.
-The film is inspired by the Hindi film Anmol Ghadi (1946).
+The film stars Uday Kiran and Reema Sen in the lead roles.
+It was written and produced by M. S. Raju with music composed by R. P. Patnaik.

-The film's success led to remakes in Kannada as Manasella Neene (2002), in Hindi as Jeena Sirf Merre Liye (2002), in Tamil as Thithikudhe (2003) and in Bangladesh as Moner Majhe Tumi (2003).
+The film released on 19 October 2001 and became one of the biggest hits of the year in Telugu cinema.
+Owing to its success, the film was remade in Kannada as Manasella Neene (2002), in Hindi as Jeena Sirf Merre Liye (2002), in Tamil as Thithikudhe (2003), in Bengali (Bangladesh) as Moner Majhe Tumi (2003), and in Odia as Neijare Megha Mate (2008).

 Plot

 The film begins with two childhood friends living in a village at Araku Valley.
 Anu is the daughter of a wealthy government officer.
 Chanti, son of a widowed mother, lives in a small hut beside their house.
 Anu is attracted to the kindness of Chanti and they both become friends.
 Anu's father does not like their friendship, but they continue playing together.
 One day, Anu's father gets a job transfer and they leave to Vizag.
 Before leaving, Anu gives Chanti a musical alarm clock as a parting gift when they leave to Vizag.
 He keeps this gift as a token of her remembrance.

 After some time, his mother dies because of a disease and he is an orphan now.
 He starts selling breakfast to the railway passengers and tries to make a living of it.
 One day, a kind couple, Mohan Rao and Sudha with their little daughter Rekha, impressed by his honesty, decide to adopt him and give him a good life.
 They give him a new name Venu and bring him up as their eldest child.
 He looks after their Audio/Video café run by Mohan Rao.
 Anu goes to Malaysia and completes her education, but she still remembers her childhood friend Chanti.
 Her parents want her to marry her cousin, but she convinces them that she does not want to marry now.
 She also reveals to her cousin that she still likes Chanti and hopes to meet him someday.

 She comes to India in the hope of finding Chanti, but fails to meet him.
 She starts writing about their friendship since their childhood in a serial and visits the editor of Swati magazine and tells him that this is her own story, Manasantha Nuvve.
 He is impressed by the story and agrees to publish it in his magazine with her pen name Renu.
 Venu's sister becomes a big fan of that serial and admires her.
 She keeps asking Venu to find her and get her home.